MrAlejandro/practice-sql/JOINS.md

 SELECT * FROM emp, dept
 WHERE emp.`deptno` = dept.`deptno`

--- another way to write the previous two
+-- another way to write the previous two (joins by the columns with equal names -- in both table)
 SELECT * FROM emp
 NATURAL JOIN dept
 ```